 How net metering impacts other Massachusetts solar incentives

-For example, in the proposed rate for Eversource Block 1, homeowners are eligible for a standard incentive value of $0.39/kWh.
-Assuming that a homeowner’s net-metering credits with Eversource average out to roughly $0.18/kWh, this homeowner would receive a $0.21/kWh credit ($0.39/kWh SMART credit – $0.18/kWh net metering credit = $0.21/kWh).
+For example, in the proposed rate for Eversource Block 1, homeowners are eligible for a baseline incentive value of $0.34/kWh.
+Assuming that the value of energy (i.e. similar rate to a net-metering credit) with Eversource averages out to roughly $0.18/kWh, a homeowner would receive a $0.16/kWh credit ($0.34/kWh SMART credit – $0.18/kWh net metering credit = $0.16/kWh).
+For an average 6 kW system in Massachusetts that produces 575 kWh a month, the SMART program is equivalent to an added incentive of $92 a month.

 Going solar in Massachusetts